-Q. Can everybody get their teeth whitened at a dental office?
+Question: Can everybody get their teeth whitened at a dental office?
 If so, how often is the best?

-A. “It is safe for most patients to have their teeth whitened at the dental office.
-In fact, it is safer to have it done under professional supervision than by one's self at home.
-A trained professional can monitor the dosage of whitening, the application, and any potential side effects such as sensitivity and gingival burning,” says Dr. McCann.
+Answer: It is safe for most patients to have their teeth whitened at the dental office.
+It is safer to have it done under professional supervision than by one's self at home.
+A trained professional can monitor the dosage of whitening, the application, and any potential side effects such as sensitivity and gingival burning, says Dr. McCann.

-It is important to determine the cause of tooth discoloration and to rule out etiology of periodontal disease, pulpal necrosis, caries, genetic abnormalities, fluorosis, etc. It is wise to avoid whitening procedures during pregnancy and during childhood.
-It is also important to determine if bleaching is safe for patients who have bonding or multiple restorations, as the hydrogen peroxide could be damaging to dental work.
-The most common side effects to bleaching are gingival burning or sensitivity.
-Both are reversible and usually minor in severity.”
+It is important to determine the cause of tooth discoloration.
+And rule out the origin of periodontal disease, like pulpal necrosis, caries, genetic abnormalities, and fluorosis.
+It is wise to avoid whitening procedures during pregnancy and childhood.
+It is also important to determine if bleaching is safe for patients with bonding or multiple restorations, as hydrogen peroxide could damage dental work.
+The most common side effects of bleaching are gingival burning or sensitivity.
+Both are reversible and usually minor in severity.

-Q. What are the best foods to eat to maintain healthy white teeth?
+Question: What are the best foods to eat to maintain healthy white teeth?

-A. “Whitening is only temporary.
+Answer: Whitening is only temporary.
 What we eat and drink will affect the color of our teeth and how long the bleaching lasts.
-Drinks such as soda, coffee, tea, fruit juices, and wine stain our teeth.
+Did you know drinks like soda, coffee, tea, fruit juice, and wine all stain our teeth?
 Although fruits and vegetables are healthy, berries and beets are known to excessively stain teeth.
-It is important to avoid these foods and drinks for at least 2 weeks after bleaching your teeth because bleaching causes the enamel to become porous, allowing the pigments to penetrate and stain teeth more easily,” says Dr. McCann.
+It is essential to avoid these foods and drinks for at least two weeks after bleaching your teeth.
+Why is this the case?
+Because bleaching causes the enamel to become porous, allowing the pigments to penetrate and stain teeth more quickly, says Dr. McCann.